 Mystique could appreciate the peace and quiet now.
 She thought about napping, and was just about to close her eyes when the second batch of kids came.
 Again grandmother filled their eager little bags, and Mystique noticed that she was being pretty liberal with the helpings.
 At this rate she would run out long before the kids stopped coming, as Missus had predicted- that's what had happened last year, but Mister had just pooh-poohed it.
 "We'll have plenty," he had said indulgently, and Missus had just rolled her eyes.
 Oh well, not my problem.
 Time for that nap.

 She jumped down and headed for the kitchen, as grandmother roused herself to hand out more candy.
 She had obviously not heard anything... but then Mystique knew that her senses were superior to human ones.
 As she crossed the kitchen floor she heard more noises, faint but unmistakable.
 Something was trying to get in.
-It was not just tree branches scraping against the siding...
+It was not just tree branches scraping against the siding.
 She went around the corner cautiously, peeking into the laundry room.
 The room was dark and quiet, and for a moment she didn't see or hear anything.
 Maybe it was nothing... but then, there.
 At the window.
 Sure enough, something was prying the window open.
-She saw a little wizened shape, almost like a little man, with a little sharp thing in his hand.
-He was using this very thing to prise at the window latch- and he had it just about open.
-Mystique could feel the cold breeze waft in, and outside the window were two - somethings- they looked almost like cats themselves, but they had too many legs and no fur, and blazing greenish eyes.
+She saw a little wizened shape, almost like a gnome, with a little sharp thing in his hand.
+He was using this very thing to pry at the window latch and he had it just about open.
+Mystique could feel the cold breeze waft in, and outside the window were two - somethings- they looked almost like cats themselves, but they had no fur and blazing greenish eyes.
 Instinctively she knew they meant no good to anyone in the household... and she also knew that this night, of all nights, was when dire things prowled the dark yards, and would get in to cause mayhem if they could.

-Bounding onto the sink she swiped at the little man, her sharp claws catching his blade and turning it away.
+Bounding onto the sink she swiped at the gnome, her claws catching his blade and turning it away.
 He lost his balance and fell, and then the first of the nightmare creatures was on her.
 They were about the same size, but this thing was no natural creature- Mystique could sense the wrongness of it.
 She knew of course that some houses had fey inhabitants- some good, some bad- but she had never seen anything like these creatures.
 She knew she was overmatched, but what choice did she have?
 The creature slashed at her, and she felt razor sharp claws bite deep, then its weight was on her and she felt smushed and vulnerable as the second one scrabbled its way through the slightly open window.
-This wasn't going well... and here was the little man again, climbing back up towards her with murder in his eyes.
-Yowling and slashing at him with her claws, she twisted and struggled to escape- but in vain.
-The creature with all the legs was pinning her, and it didn't look good.
+This wasn't going well... and here was the gnome again, climbing back up towards her with murder in his eyes.
+Yowling and slashing at him with her claws, she twisted and struggled in vain.

 Then Whisper was there.
-A sleek black shape flew into the room, knocking the little man down again, and she caught the creature pinning Mystique full in the face with her claws.
+A sleek black shape knocking the gnome down again, and caught the creature pinning Mystique full in the face with her claws.
 The thing shrieked and recoiled, and Mystique was free.
 Together they slashed and drove it back, and with a panicked shriek it turned and went back through the window.
 The second creature was already gone.
-Turning to face the little man, they found him on his back on the floor, looking at them with anger and fear in his eyes.
+Turning to face the gnome, they found him on his back on the floor, looking at them with anger and fear in his eyes.
 His blade was in his hands, and he had it held out before him.
-Whisper advanced, and Mystique remained where she was, atop the sink.
+Whisper advanced, and Mystique remained where she was.
 He glanced from one to the other, pointing his blade at each in turn, and then stole a glance at the open window.
 Understanding his intent, Whisper swiped at him but let him flee- quick as a flash he leapt for the windowsill, and with a last look back and a snarl, disappeared into the night.

 Mystique and Whisper were just cats- but sometimes they were more than that.
 Sometimes they were guardians too- even if only they knew it.
 There are more things under the moonlit sky than the humans know, and as their kind had done for years beyond count, the cats watched.
 Tonight their work was done... and it was time for that nap, after all.